RobinSchmidt/RS-MET/ReadMe.md

 - Maybe explain a bit why there is rapt and rosic with so much overlapping scope.
 The reasons are historical and it is expected that over time, much of the lower level stuff in rosic will be promoted (or demoted?) into rapt.

+- Maybe create a .md file with an overview over the most interesting DSP algorithms that are available inside the library.